DeanPol/master-doshi/README.md

 - Passing fetched props from Server-Side components to Client-Side.
 - Using shuffling and filtering methods to correctly display unique values for the quiz.

+### 0.0.7

+State management.

+- Added an end condition to the quiz.
+- Created the questions and correct answer props.
+- Added a new end results splash component to display the above props.
+- Installed redux to handle their states.